thomersch/address-spec/DE.md

 * 5 digit
 * numerical
 * no spaces
+* called "Postleitzahl", abbreviated "PLZ"

 ## House Number

 * Houses have House numbers.
 * After the Number there might be additional letters.
+* Usually house numbers alternate side of the road: even numbers on one side, odd numbers on the other side, both increasing in the same direction
+* called "Hausnummer"

 ## Street Names